M-Elsherbeny/AI-Ejada-Manifesto.github.io/docs/index.md

 To establish best practices, standards, and principles for AI-driven software development that ensures quality, scalability, and responsible AI implementation.

 ## Quick Start
-- [SDLC Framework](sdlc/) - Our complete development methodology
+- [SDLC Framework](sdlc/SDLC.md) - Our complete development methodology
-- [AI Principles](ai-principles/) - Ethical AI development guidelines
-- [Contributing](contributing.md) - How to contribute to this playbook
+- [Contributing](CONTRIBUTING.md) - How to contribute to this playbook

 ## Core Values
 - **Excellence** in software craftsmanship